raspberrypilearning/python_scrolling/en/quiz1/question_1.md

 ## Reflection

-Well done, you have learned a lot!
+Well done, you made a game!
 Now it's time to reflect - reflecting is an important part of learning because it helps make new connections in your brain.

 Answer the three questions below to reflect on what you've learned.